Minimally invasive procedures: how and when is the laser used?

 Before you make the decision to have spine surgery, it’s important to carefully research all of your options.
 We encourage you to make a list of questions to discuss with your primary care doctor, so you can make the best choices about your spine health and wellness.

 If you have questions about Laser Spine Institute’s minimally invasive outpatient procedures, contact our team today — you may be a possible candidate for our minimally invasive spine surgery.
-Get your questions answered and learn more about your no-cost MRI review.*
+Get your questions answered and learn more about your free MRI review.*